ERNICommunity/angular-starter-project/README.md

 | `npm run tslint-check` | Checks if there are any rules in TSLint which conflict with Prettier            |

 ## Features

-### ERNI styled frontend

-The frontend of this starter project is styled as en ERNI app.
-It uses official ERNI logos and favicon as well as the "ERNI-blue" as background color.

 ### linting